 If your dog eats mold, it can cause reduced appetite, vomiting and changes in stool.

 Signs and symptoms of mold exposure can mimic other health conditions.
-If your dog is showing any combination of the above symptoms, take him or her to a holistic veterinarian for an evaluation.
-You can also use holistic formulations to help to relieve respiratory discomfort and skin irritation.
+If your dog is showing any combination of the above symptoms, it’s a good idea to take her to your vet.

 Symptoms of nasal aspergillosis include

 Note: There’s a systemic type of aspergillosis called disseminated aspergillosis (2).
 Animals with disseminated aspergillosis may experience spinal pain, bone inflammation, fever, vomiting, and weight loss.
 These symptoms generally develop more gradually after mold exposure.
 However, disseminated aspergillosis isn’t common … according to the Merck Veterinary Manual, it’s seen most often in middle-age, female German Shepherds.
 Dogs with compromised immune systems are also at higher risk.